New York Legal Industry Reform

 What Legal Industry Reforms Are Being Considered in New York?

 New York is one of the first East Coast states to consider legal industry reform.
-In December 2020, the Commission to Reimagine the Future of New York’s Courts submitted reports detailing how to improve the state’s legal system.
-The Commission is made up of six working groups, each dedicated to a different aspect of the legal industry.
-The Working Group on Regulatory Reform made the following recommendations:
+In 2020 and 2021, the Commission to Reimagine the Future of New York’s Courts submitted reports detailing how to improve the state’s legal system, and some reports are still in process.

 When Will Legal Reforms in New York Be Implemented?